Jolak5/kanban-copy/group-capstone/record_presentation.md

 - The video should last ~30min.
 It cannot be longer than 40 min (your assessor will watch your video only until the maximum time limit).
 - The video should always show your face, even at the moments when you are sharing your screen.
-- In the video you should provide evidence of mastering the learning objectives from the [assessment rubric](https://www.notion.so/230916623f554b4dbe43c688c0879010).
+- In the video, you should provide evidence of mastering the learning objectives from the [assessment rubric](https://www.notion.so/230916623f554b4dbe43c688c0879010).
-    - **Note: you should have mastered all of the learning objectives but in the video you will be asked to present the randomly selected ones.**
+    - **Note: you should have mastered all of the learning objectives but in the video, you will be asked to present the randomly selected ones.**
-    - You should have received an email with randomly selected learning objectives today.
+    - You should have received an email with a **presentation outline with randomly selected questions** today.
 If that is not the case - reach out to the Student Success team.
-- Your presentation should follow this outline:
+- Below you can see the **general outline** of the presentation:
     1. Introduction (3 min):
         1. Present yourself.
         2. Present the goal of the project - what did you build and why?
         3. Present project details:
             1. Show GitHub repo.
             2. Describe your team and tell us which GH profile is yours!
-    2. Final product demo (7 min):
+    2. Final product demo (5 min):
         1. Give the context: describe the requirements.
-        2. Show how your app looks and works in order to meet the requirements.
+             - For each requirement: show how your app looks and works in order to meet the specific requirement.
         3. Explain what a single page app is and prove that you have built one with JavaScript.
+    3. Introduction of your codebase (2 min):
+        1. Present briefly the directories and files structure.
+        2. Explain shortly what each file/directory is responsible for.
-    3. JavaScript knowledge (10 min):
+    5. JavaScript knowledge (10 min):
         1. Show pieces of code that prove your JavaScript-related skills.
         2. You will need to answer 5 randomly selected questions.
-    4. Code review skills (5 min):
+    6. Code review skills (5 min):
         1. Present a pull request that was reviewed by you.
-    5. Answer the additional questions (5 min):
+    7. Answer the additional questions (5 min):
         1. Show that you have mastered the soft skills.
         2. You will need to answer 2 randomly selected questions.

 ### How to record your presentation?

 1. You should already be familiar with [the assessment score description](https://github.com/microverseinc/curriculum-javascript/blob/main/group-capstone/articles/assessment_score.md) and [rubric](https://www.notion.so/230916623f554b4dbe43c688c0879010) .
 Read them once again in order to remember what you are supposed to show in your video.
 2. Prepare the outline of your presentation.
-Use the outline suggested in requirements as a starting point.
+Use the **outline that you have received via e-mail today** as a starting point.
 Add as many details as you wish - the outline should help you to record the video and to remember about everything.
-Remember that the point is that you can show off all learning objectives.
+Remember that the point is that you can show off your knowledge according to the rubric.
 3. Record the video
     - You can use Zoom, Loom, or a service of your choice.
     - You can record specific fragments and then join them into one video.